Nine Foods that May Help Reduce Your Risk of Thrombosis and Stroke

 Let’s find out exactly how thrombosis differs from an embolism:

-What foods can help prevent thrombosis and stroke?
+What foods can help reduce your risk of thrombosis and stroke?

 We’ve told you about the benefits of lemons countless times.
-You are well aware of the fact that they are a great way to strengthen your immune system, eliminate toxins, and fight the effects of free radicals.
+You’re well aware of the fact that they may help strengthen your immune system, eliminate toxins, and fight the effects of free radicals.

 - But did you know that lemons can be very powerful when it comes to improving circulation and increasing your production of red blood cells?